akwohlgenant/akwohlgenant.github.io/_posts/2020-05-19-foliummapsanfran.md

 sf_map
 ```

-I haven't figured out how to make the interactive folium map display here yet, so in the meantime, here's a screenshot of the map from the Jupyter Notebook:
+I haven't figured out how to make the interactive folium map display here in Github Pages, so, in the meantime, here's a screenshot of the map as it's rendered in the source Jupyter Notebook:

 ![png](/images/sanfran_map1.PNG)<!-- -->

-Next, I will create a map layer containing the most recent incident locations:
+Next, I will create a map layer containing the most recent incident locations and place a circle marker at each location:

 ```python